-5.2 Signage and Announcements Scope: Addresses policies and procedures related to the use of communication aids by the site security team before, during, and after an act of terrorism.
-Best Practice: Clear, simple communication (e.g., physical signs, public address announcements, and other notification techniques) is made to internal or external stakeholders on site security information, policies, and proce dures in accordance with applicable regulations, codes, and the site security program.
+5.2 Signage and Announcements

+Scope: Addresses policies and procedures related to the use of communication aids by the site security team before, during, and after an act of terrorism.

+Best Practice: Clear, simple communication (e.g., physical signs, public address announcements, and other notification techniques) is made to internal or external stakeholders on site security information, policies, and procedures in accordance with applicable regulations, codes, and the site security program.

+and procedures in accordance with applicable regulations, codes, and the site security program.
 Common Security Practices Display prominently security awareness and emergency preparedness information materials throughout the facility using appropriate signs, channel cards, posters, fliers, etc. Post security 5.2.01 awareness and emergency preparedness information as appropriate on the building's website.
 5.2.02 Design text and finishes on signs for clarity and ease of reading.
 Display identification badge and access information at access control points and provide personnel 5.2.03 with sheets and cards with identification badge and access information.
 5.2.04 Ensure all site signage is durable against human tampering and natural weather events.
 Provide a simple and straightforward means to communicate to site occupants regarding imminent 5.2.05 threats or emergency situations.
-Post signage that informs site occupants that personal items, including packages, briefcases, purses, 5.2.06 backpacks, parcels, luggage, etc., may be subject to inspection.
-Post signage on the perimeter of the facility that denotes site perimeter or specific instructions (e.g., 5.2.07 no trespassing, restricted access, site is monitored, no parking, etc.).
-5.2.08 The identification and location of critical assets in the facility should not be obvious to the general public.
+5.2.06 Post signage that informs site occupants that personal items, including packages, briefcases, purses, backpacks, parcels, luggage, etc., may be subject to inspection.
+5 2 07 Post signage on the perimeter of the facility that denotes site perimeter or specific instructions (e.g., no trespassing, restricted access, site is monitored, no parking, etc.).
+5.2.07 The identification and location of critical assets in the facility should not be obvious to the general 5.2.08 public.